 The Fund will pay JonesTrading commissions for its services in acting as agent in the sale of the Common Shares.
 JonesTrading will be entitled to compensation of up to 1.00% of the gross proceeds with respect to sales of Common Shares actually effected by Jones Trading under the Sales Agreement.
-There is no quarantee that there will be any sales of the Common Shares pursuant to this Prospectus Supplement and the accompanying Prospectus.
+There is no guarantee that there will be any sales of the Common Shares pursuant to this Prospectus Supplement and the accompanying Prospectus.

 Actual sales, if any, of the Common Shares under this Prospectus Supplement and the accompanying Prospectus may be less than as set forth in this paragraph.
-In addition, the price per share of any such sale may be greater or less than the assumed offering price of \$12.41 per Common Share (the last reported sale price per share of Common Shares on the NYSE on December 29, 2023).
-Assuming the sale of and estimated 22,159,549 Common Shares having an aggregate offering price of \$275,000,000 under this Prospectus Supplement and accompanying Prospectus, we estimate that the total expenses for the offering, excluding compensation payable to JonesTrading under the terms of the Sales Agreement, would be approximately
+In addition, the price per share of any such sale may be greater or less than the assumed offering price of \$7.46 per Common Shares (the last reported sale price per share of Common Shares on the NYSE on March 28, 2024).
+Assuming the sale of an estimated 26,809,651 Common Share having an aggregate offering price of \$200,000,000 under this Prospectus Supplement and accompanying Prospectus, we estimate that the total expenses for the offering, excluding compensation payable to JonesTrading under the terms of the Sales Agreement, would be approximately

-Settlement for sales of any Common Shares will occur on the second business day (or such other time frame as is agreed to by the parties and in accordance with applicable law) following the date on which such sales are made, whereupon the net proceeds of the sales will be delivered to the Fund.
-There is no arrangement for funds to be secured in an escrow, trust or similar arrangement.
+Until May 28, 2024, settlement for sales of any Common Shares will occur on the second business day (or such other time frame as is agreed to by the parties and in accordance with applicable law) following the date on which such sales are made; after May 28, 2024, settlement for sales of any Common Shares will occur, unless the Fund and JonesTrading agree otherwise, on the first business day following the date on which such sales are made, whereupon, in each case, the net proceeds of the sales will be delivered to the Fund.
+There is no arrangement for funds to be received in an escrow, trust or similar arrangement.